djaus2/AzureSphere/README.md

-Currently the scripts do address setting up the required Active Directory.
+Currently the scripts do not address setting up the required Active Directory.
 Consult the Microsoft documentation for this.
 This may be added later.
 I used my AD from my Office 365 subscription (ominmicrosft.com) for which I use my domain name (sportronics.com.au)